 - If you have any other special dietary requirements, please tell us.

 Restaurant and Coffee Shop

 The Garden Restaurant provides a wide range of hot meals, snacks and hot and cold drinks for patients and visitors to the Hospice.
-Opening hours are from 7.00am to 8.00pm daily.
-The Hospice has a coffee shop situated on the ground floor which serves a range of snack and drinks.
+Opening hours are from 07.30am - 14.30 Monday to Friday and serves breakfast and lunch.
+It is closed at the weekend.
+The Hospice has a cafe situated in the Hub on the ground floor which serves a range of snacks and drinks.